zigbeefordomoticz/Domoticz-Zigbee/CONTRIBUTING.md

 The current stage of the plugin, doesn't provide any User Interface, nor Admin Interface.
 We feel that is an importat area, which will enhanced drastically the User Experience.

+Technology to be used:
+- html
+- Javascript
+- jquery
+- css

-You have JavaScript, Python3 knowledge, you want to develop web pages in order to Administrate, Interact with the plugin data, let us known.
+You want to develop web pages in order to Administrate, Interact with the plugin data, let us known.

 ## Plugin core
 The plugin is written in Python3.
 The integration with Domoticz is done over the 'Python Plugin Framework' provided by domoticz.